tdwg/bdq/tg2/_review/docs/list/bdqenh/index.md

 ### 1.3 Data Quality Enhancement

-Enhancement as used in the context of BDQ Core, was originally defined by Viega 2016 and Veiga et at.
+Enhancement as used in the context of BDQ Core, was originally defined by Veiga 2016 and Veiga et at.
 2017, where it is a fundamental concept.
 The concept of bdqffdq:Enhancement (AssumedDefault, Converted, From, Standardized, and Transposed)  describes how a bdqffdq:Amendment may act to produce proposals to improve data quality for a given use case.

 The Enhancement describes, in abstract terms, how proposals can modify data to improve fitness.
 An enhancement expresses in general terms what a bdqffdq:Specification expresses in specific terms.
 Enhancements have an informal relationship to bdqffdq:Dimensions, expressed here in the comments, these relationships could be formalized, but we have not done so.